 - There are a NFVO, or a simulated NFVO.
 A certificate or public key which is used to verify the digital signature of VNF image has been pre-configured in the NFVO.
 This certificate is trusted by the operator.
 It means the digital signature of the VNF image is successfully verified by using the public key in the certificate trusted by the operator

+NOTE: The NFVO and VIM may be renamed or collocated with other components in the simulated environment based on the various deployment options.

 Execution Steps: